Samuel Gregory

 For several years after 1840 he was engaged in teaching, lecturing, and writing, on educational and sanitary subjects.
 During the Mexican–American War he wrote his only historical work, History of Mexico.

 In 1847 he began the special work which engrossed his attention for the rest of his life, the medical education of women and their introduction into the profession.
 In 1848 he was prominent in starting the New England Female Medical College, in Boston, said to be the first institution of the kind in the world.
 He continued to be the secretary of this institution until his death, and had the satisfaction of seeing it firmly established.
-He died in Boston, Massachusetts of consumption, March 23, 1872 and is buried at Forest Hills Cemetery in Suffolk, Massachusetts.
+He died in Boston, Massachusetts of consumption, March 23, 1872.
 He was unmarried.